phax/ph-commons/README.md

 ## News and noteworthy

+* v9.0.3 - work in progress
+  * Fixed invalid call in `ValueEnforcer.isEqual`
 * v9.0.2 - 2018-03-22
   * Made setter methods of `JAXB*Builder` final so that they can be called from derived constructors
   * Improved Java 9 compliance